$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 For many Turkish professionals considering Germany, the family dimension is the deciding factor — or the biggest source of anxiety.
 Moving alone while a spouse and children remain in Turkey is not a plan most families want to sustain for longer than necessary.
 Germany's family reunification rules for skilled workers and Blue Card holders are genuinely generous, but the process involves a separate visa application for each family member, its own document list, and a timeline that requires planning well before the principal applicant's arrival.

-This guide covers spouse reunification, children's rights, and the new parent reunification pathway that became available in 2026.
+This guide covers spouse reunification, children's rights, and the parent reunification pathway for qualifying employment residence permits first issued on or after March 1, 2024.

 Spouse Reunification for Blue Card Holders